SreeshaNath/sreeshanath/CSCI3308-syllabus.md

 ## Recitations

 All recitations are mandatory.
 Attendance will be taken by the TAs in the form of completion of an exercise during the recitations.
-You will be provided an additional two days to submit the rest of your recitation.
-Students with recitations on Wednesday will get upto Friday 11:59 p.m. to submit your work, those of Thursday get upto Saturday 11:59 p.m. and those on Friday get upto Sunday 11:59 p.m.
+You will be provided an additional week to submit the rest of your recitation.
+All recitations submissions are due before the recitation the following week.

 Section | Day & Time | Location | TA
 ----------|--------|---------|--------